 Second, writing builds your personal brand.
 Writing on a theme consistently opens doors that would have never appeared unless some random person read your blog, article, e-book, or printed material.

 Third, we are all writers.
 Think about it, how many emails, text/Slack messages, pings, and social media posts do you write a day?
 The answer is likely more than you think.

 In our digital age we have all become writers, why not become a better writer and produce material that has lasting value to others?

 If I have convinced you to write then read ahead for a 5-minute exercise on how to get started writing.

 How to Start Writing

-When I was in high school I would go to Barnes and Nobles weekly for a creative writing workshop.
+When I was in high school I would go to Barnes and Noble weekly for a creative writing workshop.
 The group was made of 10-12 people who enjoyed writing and I was about 20-40 years younger than everyone.
 During these workshops, I learned a 5-minute exercise that I continue to practice to this day.

 Specifically, this exercise is when you want to begin writing but don't know how to start.